amalahmad/academic-kickstart/content/publication/imperfect-info-learning.md

 +++
-title = "Imperfect information and learning: Evidence from cotton cultivation in Pakistan (working paper)"
+title = "Imperfect information and learning: Evidence from cotton cultivation in Pakistan"

 # Date first published.
 date = "2022-06-01"